capejs/capejs/README.md

 * **Resource agents and collection agents:** Using *resource agents* and/or *collection agents*, you can perform REST requests to the web resources using [Fetch API](https://developer.mozilla.org/en/docs/Web/API/Fetch_API).
-This is a *new* feature of the version 1.2.
 * **Router:** You can define *routes* with a DSL (domain specific language) similar to that of Ruby on Rails.